 Discover the amazing tea health benefits — from fighting cancer to burning fat and more.
 You’ll see why you may want to make teatime part of your regular routine.

 Did you know that next to water, tea is the most widely consumed beverage in the world?
 (Yes, even ahead of Coca-Cola.)

 The story of tea begins in China, thousands of years ago.

 But it’s only now that we are discovering how powerful and health-giving tea really is.

-There are 4 types of tea: green, white, black, and oolong.
-All of these can be derived from the same plant, and all are being studied for their considerable health-giving properties.
+There are four types of tea: green, white, black, and oolong.
+All of these are derived from the same plant, and all are being studied for their considerable health-giving properties.

 1) Fighting Prostate Cancer